Who Is Melchizedek in the Bible? A Cross-Religious Comparison

 FAQs

-Does Islam recognize Melchizedek?
+Does Islam have any equivalent to Melchizedek?

 0 Community answers